Toxic items you’re exposed to daily and how to reduce your family’s exposure in 7 steps

 4 – NON-STICK COOKING PANS

 Have you noticed scratches or chips on your non-stick pans?
 Most non-stick pans contain PFOA’s (perfluorooctanoic acid) which have caused cancer in laboratory animals.
-Instead use stainless steel, cast iron or PFOA free cookware.
+Instead use stainless steel, cast iron or PFOA free cookware NOT Tefal!

 Most antiperspirants use chemicals and aluminum based compounds that are absorbed into your sweat glands.
 Instead use natural deodorant crystal sticks or sprays that are paraben and aluminum free.
 There are many on the market these days and make sure they also do not include ‘PEG‘ ingredients, such as PEG-40 hydrogenated castor oil.